Applied Scaling & Classification Techniques using text data

 Course aims and objectives

-Students will learn how to apply widely discussed methods from the literature to analyze political texts and extract useful information for testing their own theories.
+Students will learn how to apply widely discussed methods from the literature to analyze texts and extract useful information for testing their own theories.

 First Lecture - Room 3-902